swiftlang/swift-evolution/proposals/0291-package-collections.md

 Currently, it can be difficult to discover packages that fit particular use cases.
 There is also no standardized way of accessing metadata about a package which is not part of the package manifest itself.
 We envision educators and community influencers publishing package collections to go along with course materials or blog posts, removing the friction of using packages for the first time and the cognitive overload of deciding which packages are useful for a particular task.
 We also envision enterprises using collections to narrow the decision space for their internal engineering teams, focusing them on a trusted set of vetted packages.

-Exposing the data of package collections via libSwiftPM and the `swift package-collections` command-line interface will also allow other tools to leverage this information and provide a richer experience for package discovery that is configured by the user in one central place.
+Exposing the data of package collections via libSwiftPM and the `swift package-collection` command-line interface will also allow other tools to leverage this information and provide a richer experience for package discovery that is configured by the user in one central place.

 ## Proposed solution